BioJulia/BioStructures.jl/README.md

 BioStructures provides functionality to read, write and manipulate macromolecular structures, in particular proteins.
-[Protein Data Bank](https://www.rcsb.org/pdb/home/home.do) (PDB) format files can be read in to a heirarchical data structure.
+[Protein Data Bank](https://www.rcsb.org/pdb/home/home.do) (PDB) format files can be read in to a hierarchical data structure.
 Basic spatial calculations and functions to access the PDB are also provided.

 ## Installation